 I wonder what the Japanese reaction to this was.
-I assume this is an idealised version of Japan but either way this film sure looks beautiful.
+I assume this is an idealised, tourist brochure version of Japan but either way this film sure looks beautiful.
 I believe this could likely be credited to the surprising choice of director, Jack Cardiff, normally more famous for his work as a cinematographer.
-The entire film is a feast for the eyes and ears with its eye-popping colour and score by Franz Waxman (even the film within a film looks incredible and is itself emotionally moving.
-If I can find any complaint in the film it’s that Bob Cummings’ character is a real creep.
-Aside from that, My Geisha is another obscure, quirky gem which I adore.
+The entire film is a feast for the eyes and ears with its eye-popping colour and score by Franz Waxman (even the film within a film looks incredible and is itself emotionally moving).
+Not to mention to the costume design by the great Edith Head, it’s clear in classic Hollywood films that costumes were no afterthought.
+My Geisha is another obscure, quirky gem which I adore.

 Birdman of Alcatraz isn’t just a movie, it’s an experience.
 The story of a man who’s able to lead a meaning and productive life despite serving a life sentence in solitary confinement.
 A man who is able to create an empire of bird keeping and aviary research within the solitary confinement quarters of a prison.
 When I first watched the movie I only vaguely knew about the story and I was in awe as just how his empire gradually comes to be as he MacGvyers the little he has at his disposal to create a grand sanctuary.
 I don’t know what it’s like to be isolated in a confined area for days on end but I suspect this movie may provide the closest feeling I could ever get to it; black & white cinematography and claustrophobic prison cells go hand in hand not to mention the daunting narration by Edmund O’Brien creates an ongoing sense of foreboding.